MeVisLab/examples/mevislab.github.io/content/examples/data_objects/contours/example1/index.md

 category: "data_objects"
 ---

-# Contour Example 1: Creation of contours
+# Contour Example 1: Creation of Contours
-Contours are stored as Contour Segmented Objects (CSOs) in MeVisLab.
+Contours are stored as Contour Segmentation Objects (CSOs) in MeVisLab.
 This example highlights ways of creating CSOs using modules of the `SoCSOEditor` group.

 {{<alert class="info" caption="Info">}}